An Overview of the Appraisal Process

 Appraisers are intimately familiar with the communities in which they appraise.
 They thoroughly understand the value of particular features to the people of that area.
 Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the subject in question.
 By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we add or subtract from each comparable's sales price so that they more accurately match the features of subject.

 In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 When it comes to associating a value with features of homes in and Nevada, can't be beat.
 This approach to value is most often given the most consideration when an appraisal is for a real estate sale.

 Valuation Using the Income Approach

-Combining information from all approaches, the appraiser is then ready to state an estimated market value for the property at hand.
-The estimate of value at the bottom of the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's valuePrices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to sell the property again.
-Here's what it all boils down to, an appraiser from will guarantee you attain the most fair and balanced property value, so you can make wise real estate decisions.
+Combining information from all approaches, the appraiser is then ready to document an estimated market value for the subject property.
+Note: While this amount is probably the most reliable indication of what a house is worth, it may not be the final sales price.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to sell the property again.
+At the end of the day, an appraiser from will guarantee you discover the most accurate property value, so you can make the most informed real estate decisions.